StackExchange/stack-blog/_posts/2013-09-16-five-years-ago-stack-overflow-launched-then-a-miracle-occurred.markdown

 <blockquote>

->
-> _It is by programmers, for programmers, **with the ultimate intent of collectively increasing the sum total of good programming knowledge in the world.** No matter what programming language you use, or what operating system you call home.
-Better programming is our goal._ (from [Introducing Stack Overflow](http://www.codinghorror.com/blog/2008/04/introducing-stackoverflow-com.html), emphasis added)
+<p>It is by programmers, for programmers, <strong>with the ultimate intent of collectively increasing the sum total of good programming knowledge in the world.</strong> No matter what programming language you use, or what operating system you call home.
+Better programming is our goal.</p>
->
->
+<p>- from <a href="http://www.codinghorror.com/blog/2008/04/introducing-stackoverflow-com.html">Introducing Stack Overflow</a></p>
 </blockquote>